Apollo nears $3.8 billion-plus deal for packaging group RPC: WSJ

-(Reuters) - Private equity company Apollo Global Management is in advanced talks to buy Europe's biggest plastics packaging maker RPC Group for more than $3.8 billion, the Wall Street Journal reported on.wsj.com/2RHnm0W on Monday.
+(Reuters) - Private equity company Apollo Global Management (APO.N) is in advanced talks to buy Europe’s biggest plastics packaging maker RPC Group (RPC.L) for more than $3.8 billion, the Wall Street Journal reported on Monday.

 RPC on Friday extended the deadline to Jan, 23 for Apollo to make a firm offer or walk away.